 In the beginning, there was nothing, then boom, here comes space and time, in which one finds matter and energy, then thirteen billions and seven hundred millions years later, in late 19th century, Strasbourg changes hands and goes to the Prussians.
 And it so happens there was in here a little bit too much matter and not enough space.
 We are thus trying to give the city a brand new identity.
 A new face, new districts (a new city! the Neustadt), a new look, a new architecture, a new language, new streets, all this in line with the new project.
 Given this is Alsace we’re talking about, the project will be carried out and modified successively by the Germans and by the French, spanning over nearly 60 years.

 These visionaries will bring the medieval town into modern times.
 It goes without saying that there were a few hurdles along the way.
 Paint-jobs and wrecking ball-powered face-lifts are to the program.

 The Germans start with the construction of the train station we know today, then they wish to join the latter both to downtown Strasbourg and to the Austerlitz port.
 The problem is that Strasbourg has kept its medieval houses.
 Those are really close to one another and leave only tiny spaces for the circulation of air and passersby.
 The hygienist theories popular at the time will literally come and give some fresh air to this unhealthy downtown area, thanks to a large street (and as required by modernity, it is a shopping one).
-Here, not only can the air move around, but also the streetcar (our tramway-see Leo’s upcoming article: The first life of the streetcar).
+Here, not only can the air move around, but also the tramway.

 In a straight line from the train station, we cross the Kuss bridge and enter the Great Island.
 We get onto the Saint-Peter-the-Old square and this is where “Operation Makeover” begins.